mbiundo23/EECS-447-Group-project/EECS 447 - Project Part 3.md

     - The type of disk, indicating the medium format of the digital content.
   - Media Type `ENUM('Video Game', 'Movie', 'Other')`
     - The type of media, categorizing the digital content (e.g., video game or movie).
-  - Available Quantity `TINYINT UNSIGNED`
-    - The number of copies of the digital disk currently available for borrowing.
-  - Total Quantity `TINYINT UNSIGNED`
+- **Equipment**
+  - ResourceID `INT` `Primary Key` `FOREIGN KEY`
+    - An item's primary resource ID, unique for the library's inventory.
+  - Model `VARCHAR(255)`
-    - The total number of copies of the digital disk in the library.
+    - The model name of the object with a limit of 255 characters.

 - ****Author****

-  - ID `INT UNSIGNED` `Primary Key`
+  - AuthorID `INT UNSIGNED` `Primary Key`
     - A unique identifier for each author.
   - First Name `VARCHAR(255)`
     - The author's first name with a limit of 255 characters.
-  - Middle Name `VARCHAR(255)`
-    - The author's middle name with a limit of 255 characters (optional).
   - Last Name `VARCHAR(255)`
     - The author's last name with a limit of 255 characters.
+  - Middle Initial `VARCHAR(1)`
+    - The author's middle name with a limit of 1 character (optional).

 - ****Member****

-  - ID `INT UNSIGNED` `Primary Key`
+  - MemberID `INT UNSIGNED` `Primary Key`
     - A unique identifier for each library member.
+  - Name `VARCHAR(255)`
+    - The author's name with a limit of 255 characters.
+  - MembershipType `VARCHAR(255)`
+    - Level of membership of the member, such as "standard", "senior", "student".
+  - StartingDate `VARCHAR(50)`
+    - Date representing when the membership of the given member began.
+  - BirthDate `DATE`
+    - Date representing the birthdate of the member.
+- **BorrowLog**
+  - BorrowID `INT` `PRIMARY KEY`
+    - A unique identifier for each borrowed entry.
+  - MemberID `INT` `FOREIGN KEY`
+    - A unique identifier for each library member.
+  - ResourceID `INT` `FOREIGN KEY`
+    - An item's primary resource ID, unique for the library's inventory.
+  - CheckoutDate `DATE`
+    - Date representing when the given object was checked out.
+  - CheckinDate `DATE`
+    - Date representing when the given object was checked in.
+  - MaxDuration `INT`
+    - Int representing the maximum number of days that the item is supposed to be borrowed for.

 ### Relationships

-- Written (Book, eBook, Audiobook, Magazine) many-to-many (Authors)
+- Write (Book, eBook, Audiobook) many-to-many (Author)
-- Borrow (Member) zero-to-five (Book, eBook, Audiobook, Tool, Wi-Fi hotspot)
+- Borrow (Member) zero-to-five (Resource)
-- Room can be reserved by one-to-one Members
+- (Room) can be reserved by one-to-one (Member)
-- One 3D printer can be reserved by one Member
-- One Tool can be reserved by one Member
-- One Hotspot can be reserved by one Member

 ---